Toward a Circular Economy

 Plastic Recycling

-Mitsui Kinzoku Group is committed to proper disposal of plastic waste and resource recycle in response to the increasingly serious environmental impact of plastic waste worldwide.
+Mitsui Kinzoku Group is committed to proper disposal of plastic waste and resource recycle.
+In FY2022, we set targets to reduce plastic emissions and increase the recycling rate for our domestic group, which accounts for approximately 95% of the Group’s total plastic waste emissions.

 In manufacturing processes that use plastic materials, we are reducing both usage and emissions by improving yield rates.
 We are also working to switch to other materials such as metals and paper.
 In packaging materials, we are promoting the 3Rs and shifting to other materials.
 In addition, we are introducing new equipment to convert waste that was previously disposed of into valuable materials that can be reused and recycled.
 Moreover, we are pursuing ICT enabled approaches for visualizing waste data and increasing work efficiency as well as considering adopting new reduction measures.
 In the Ageo area ( Ageo City, Saitama Prefecture) and Miike area ( Omuta City, Fukuoka Prefecture), we have also started reduction activities through collaboration among sites.